-ABQ newlyweds stuck on cruise ship due to reported Coronavirus cases on board
+ABQ newlyweds stuck on cruise ship due to reported coronavirus cases on board

-ALBUQUERQUE, NM (KRQE) — The deadly Coronavirus continues to spread and now New Mexico newlyweds are being impacted.
+ALBUQUERQUE, N.M.
+(KRQE) – The deadly coronavirus continues to spread and now a New Mexico newlywed couple is being impacted.
 The couple is currently stuck on a cruise ship where officials say people have tested positive for the virus.

 “Thursday is when we found out people had symptoms and that we were going to be confined to our rooms,” said the couple.